FlameHorizon/vba-docgen/README.md

 # vba-docgen
-This application lets you generate light-wieght markdown documentation for your VBA code one click away.
+This application lets you generate light-weight markdown documentation for your VBA code one click away.